Stay productive and engaged from anywhere

-Working from home presents both an opportunity and a challenge, whether it’s prompted by an unforeseen situation such as a global health crisis or it’s central to the nature of your job.
+Working from home presents both an opportunity and a challenge, whether it’s prompted by an unforeseen situation like a global health crisis or it’s the central nature of your job.

-The opportunity lies in finding new ways to stay connected with your team and to keep your work moving forwards.
-The challenge is knowing where to start and what to prioritise.
+The opportunity lies in finding new ways to stay connected with your team and to keep work moving forward.
+The challenge is knowing where to start and what to prioritize.
 The good news is that many people are working from home and staying productive, so you can too.

 1. Remote work by the numbers